cockroachdb/cockroach-operator/README.md

 ### Certificate signing

-By default, the Operator uses the built-in Kubernetes CA to generate and approve 1 client and 1 node certificate for the cluster.
+By default, the Operator uses the built-in Kubernetes CA to generate and approve 1 root and 1 node certificate for the cluster.

 ### Set resource requests and limits